open-formulieren/open-forms/docs/configuration/registration/zgw.rst

 ZGW API's
 =========

-The ZGW (Zaak Gericht Werken) API's are a suite of REST based Zaak services.
+The ZGW (Zaakgericht Werken) API's are a suite of REST based Zaak services.
 Open Forms can be configured to access these API's to register form submissions.